 I love using stories to illustrate the point I want to get across.
 I think the impact is made even better/clearer when this is done.

-2. IGG Favorite Finds for June from IGG – Tips, Tools & Tantalizing Ideas says:
+2. IGG Favorite Finds for June says:

 [...]
 (July 5th) with Anne Lyken-Garner.
 Anne is a regular commenter here at IGG and hosts her own blog Build Confidence.
 She has also recently published her memoir Sunday’s Child which will just take your breath [...]